EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

   I-D.hartke-core-e2e-security-reqs:
   I-D.ietf-core-coap-tcp-tls:
   I-D.bormann-6lo-coap-802-15-ie:
+  I-D.ietf-ace-oauth-authz:

 --- abstract

 This document specifies public key certificate enrollment procedures authenticated with application layer security protocols suitable for Internet of Things deployments.
-The protocols leverage existing standards including Constrained Appliction Protocol (CoAP), Consise Binary Object Representation (CBOR) and the CBOR Object Signing and Encryption (COSE) format.
+The protocols leverage existing IoT standards including Constrained Appliction Protocol (CoAP), Consise Binary Object Representation (CBOR) and the CBOR Object Signing and Encryption (COSE) format.

 --- middle

 # Introduction #       {#intro}

-Security at the application layer provides an attractive option for protecting Internet of Things (IoT) deployments, in particular in constrained environments {{RFC7228}} or when using CoAP {{RFC7252}}; for example where transport layer security is not sufficient {{I-D.hartke-core-e2e-security-reqs}}, or where it is beneficial that the security protocol is independent of lower layers, such as when securing CoAP over mixed transport protocols.
+Security at the application layer provides an attractive option for protecting Internet of Things (IoT) deployments, in particular in constrained environments {{RFC7228}} and when using CoAP {{RFC7252}}; for example where transport layer security is not sufficient {{I-D.hartke-core-e2e-security-reqs}}, or where it is beneficial that the security protocol is independent of lower layers, such as when securing CoAP over mixed transport protocols.

-Application layer security protocols suitable for constrained devices are in development, including the secure communication protocol OSCOAP {{I-D.ietf-core-object-security}}, and the key exchange protocol EDHOC {{I-D.selander-ace-cose-ecdhe}}.
+Application layer security protocols suitable for constrained devices are in development, including the secure communication protocol OSCOAP {{I-D.ietf-core-object-security}}.
 OSCOAP defines an extension to the Constrained Application Protocol (CoAP) providing encryption, integrity and replay protection end-to-end between CoAP client and server based on a shared secret.
-EDHOC is a key establishment protocol providing mutual authentication of client and server based on pre-shared keys, raw public keys or public key certificates, and establishes a shared secret with forward secrecy which may be used with OSCOAP.
+The shared secret can be established in different ways e.g. using a trusted third party such as in ACE {{I-D.ietf-ace-oauth-authz}}, or using a key exchange protocol such as EDHOC {{I-D.selander-ace-cose-ecdhe}}.
 OSCOAP and EDHOC are built upon other constrained device primitives developed in the IETF: CoAP, CBOR {{RFC7049}} and COSE {{I-D.ietf-cose-msg}}, and makes only a small additional implementation footprint.

-Lately there has been a discussion in several IETF working groups about certificate enrollment protocols suitable for IoT devices, to enable zero-touch joining of a device in a network domain.
-BRSKI {{I-D.ietf-anima-bootstrapping-keyinfra}} specifies an automated bootstrapping of a remote secure key infrastructure (BRSKI) using vendor installed X.509 certificate, in combination with a vendor authorized service on the Internet.
-BRSKI is referencing Enrolment over Secure Transport (EST) {{RFC7030}}.
+Lately, there has been a discussion in several IETF working groups about certificate enrollment protocols suitable for IoT devices, to support the use case of an IoT device joining a new network domain and establishing credentials valid in this domain.
+This document describes Enrollment with Application Layer Security (EALS), a certificate enrollment procedure based on the Simple PKI Requests and Responses of CMC {{RFC5272}}.
+EALS uses OSCOAP as a channel for the enrollment protocol, and describes how ACE and EDHOC can be used for establishing an authenticated and authorized channel.

-This document describes an efficient join/certificate enrollment procedure called Enrollment with Application Layer Security (EALS), using the aforementioned application layer security protocols.
-For devices already implementing OSCOAP or EDHOC, the enrollment protocols re-use much of the code base and is only a minor addition.

-The problem statement from BRSKI is imported into this document.
-The limitations of applicability to energy constrained devices due to credential size applies also to this document, and further work is needed to specify certificate formats relevant to constrained devices.
-Having said that, one rationale for this document is a more optimized message exchange, which is favorable in low-power deployments.
-Related work include {{I-D.richardson-6tisch-dtsecurity-secure-join}} which addresses the low-power problem statement, and {{I-D.ietf-6tisch-minimal-security}} which describes a one-touch procedure using OSCOAP and EDHOC.
+This work is inspired by the Enrollment over Secure Transport (EST) protocol {{RFC7030}}, which also is based on CMC, but EALS is secured on application layer instead of on transport layer.

 ## Terminology ##  {#terminology}